Read This First

 Prompt 1: Discuss the intrinsic tension between the way humans tend to put animals “out of their misery”, yet not other humans.

-The section turns on Euthanizing Animals but Not Humans, Emotional Dispositions Underlying Euthanasia for Animals, and Emotional Barriers to Human Euthanasia.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Euthanizing Animals but Not Humans, Emotional Dispositions Underlying Euthanasia for Animals, and Emotional Barriers to Human Euthanasia in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Euthanizing Animals but Not Humans distinct from Emotional Dispositions Underlying Euthanasia for Animals.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Euthanizing Animals but Not Humans distinct from Emotional Dispositions Underlying Euthanasia for Animals.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 1. The Intrinsic Tension: Euthanizing Animals but Not Humans: The practice of euthanizing animals “out of their misery” contrasts sharply with how we approach the suffering of humans.